Skip to content

 With Helen Sykes, Chair of the James Macready-Bryan Foundation, Bonyhady made a submission to Prime Minister Kevin Rudd’s Australia 2020 Summit, held in Canberra in April 2008.

 Their submission was one of the ‘Big Ideas’ at the summit.
-As several bodies and the Disability Investment Group and the ‘Shut Out’ Reports supported the call for such a scheme, the government asked the Productivity Commission to report on possible approaches.
+As several bodies and the Disability Investment Group along with the ‘Shut Out’ Reports supported the call for such a scheme, the government asked the Productivity Commission to report on possible approaches.

-In 2011 the Productivity Commission reported that the current system was ‘underfunded, unfair, fragmented, and inefficient’.
+In 2011 the Productivity Commission reported the system was ‘underfunded, unfair, fragmented, and inefficient’.
 The report – one of whose authors was John Walsh – supported the call for a National Disability Insurance Scheme.
-The aim was to insure the whole Australian population against the risk that they, or people they cared for, would suffer from disability.
+The aim was to provide ‘insurance cover for all Australians in the event of significant disability’.
 To achieve this, disability funding would need to double.

 The Labor government took up the report’s recommendations.
 Key figures were Jenny Macklin, Minister for Disability Reform, and Bill Shorten, a former Parliamentary Secretary for Disabilities and Children’s Services.